What's The Deal With Cortisol Face?

 cjchamp from Adobe Stock

-There has been a term floating around social media that has grabbed out attention: corisol face.
+There has been a term floating around social media that has grabbed out attention: cortisol face.
 Perhaps you have heard it swirling around, perhaps not, but the fact of the matter is that clients are hearing this term and thinking that stress is making their face puffy.
 We break down here what you need to know.

 Cortisol Face Origins